5 things to watch for on primary Election Day

 2. Can Lombardo hold off a crowded field?

-With 15 names on the ballot, no race on this year’s ballot features more candidates than the Republican nomination for governor.
+With 15 names on the ballot, no race this year features more candidates than the Republican nomination for governor.

-And like the Senate race, the state party decided against backing the Trump-endorsed candidate, and instead threw its support behind Reno attorney Joey Gilbert.
+And also like the Senate race, the state party decided against backing the Trump-endorsed candidate and instead threw its support behind Reno attorney Joey Gilbert.

 The primary race has been marked by the other candidates attacking Lombardo and trying to paint him as not being conservative enough, often attacking his track record on crime, immigration and referring to him as a RINO — a Republican in name only.
 But that became harder when Trump threw his endorsement behind Lombardo in late April.